-You can use the drop down at the top to quickly select all, select none or invert your selection.
+You can use the drop down at the top to quickly select all, select none or invert your selection or use shift & control left click.
 If you have a lot of files in the list and there are only specific files or formats that you need to upload you can organise the grid to be help find things.
 For example, if I right click on the "Format" header I can choose to "Group by this Column".
-The result is shown here:

 Select some files and choose Next to proceed.

 - 4. At the Update Information step it may take a moment to load.
-This is because Xrev Transmit is now contacting Aconex and searching the previous documents on the project to see if the Document Numbers match to determine if the files are to be superseded or they are new documents to be registered as well as downloading all the appropriate meta data for each file and the available fields and their options. - Based upon common practice Xrev Transmit assumes the Document Number to be <Project Number>-<Sheet Number>-<FORMAT>.
-EG: 10225-A01-PDF. - In the unlikely event that Xrev Transmit incorrectly associates the Document Number, you can select from the drop down the correct Document Number and this association will be remembered for next time. - You may wish to resize the window at this point to better view all the information.
+This is because Xrev Transmit is now contacting Aconex and searching the previous documents on the project to see if the Document Numbers match to determine if the files are to be superseded or they are new documents to be registered as well as downloading all the appropriate meta data for each file and the available fields and their options. - Xrev Transmit uses the Document Number from the formats Aconex Numbering Rule. - You may wish to resize the window at this point to better view all the information.